 Before we go to the actual cleaning steps, gather these materials so you can seamlessly clean your feather mattress topper.
 These materials are readily available in your laundry area or on local market shelves:

 - Detergent (preferably liquid detergent)

 - Clothes clippers

-As with any mattress topper, you need to take precautionary measures before cleaning activities.
-Do these things:
+As with cleaning any mattress topper, you need to take precautionary measures before cleaning activities.
+We always recommend:

 - Check for wear and tear, no matter how small or almost unnoticeable

 - Check for small holes